Hear your speakers, not the room.

 Product Features

-✓ High-quality plywood construction
+✓ High-quality plywood frame construction

 ✓ Easy to install on walls or ceilings

-✓ Hardware included for quick and easy wall installation
+✓ Hardware included for quick wall mounting

-✓ Handmade in Nashville, TN, by musicians
+✓ Handmade in Nashville, TN, by musicians and engineers

 Where to use Bass Traps

 Bass Trap Panels are the number one choice for treating the acoustics in Mixing Rooms, Mastering Rooms, Listening Rooms, and Home Theatres.
+Their broadband absorption across the entire frequency spectrum makes them the best acoustic treatment product for treating any critical listening environment.

 Mix/Mastering Rooms